Kinds of personal information we collect and hold

 How you can make a complaint

-If you are unhappy with your outcome, you may be able to refer your matter to the Financial Ombudsman Service (FOS) Australia subject to its Terms of Reference or the Office of the Australian Information Commissioner.
+If you are unhappy with your outcome, you may be able to refer your matter to the Australian Financial Complaints Authority, or the Office of the Australian Information Commissioner.
 The contact details for these bodies are as follows:

 Office of the Australian Information Commissioner